 Forgetful, Defeated, Depressed, or Board

 Boredom, forgetfulness, and defeat are negative aspects of your personality and instinctual stack.
 These are mind-numbing elements that trigger our basic fears.
-When we doubt ourselves when we are not challenged and become bored, the mind wanders and shuts off.
+When we when we are not challenged and become bored, the mind wanders and shuts off.
 So, we blank out and thus become prone to forgetting things.
 Then we forget something important, and we feel defeated.